FINANCIAL SUPPORT FOR CATHEDRAL MINISTRIES

 Outreach

 In addition to the set of weekly envelopes available from the office, CCC ministries include a monthly gift to twelve charitable causes.
-View the list of charitable causes HERE.

 Planned Giving